aws-samples/container-patterns/pattern/deep-dive-amazon-ecs-cost-management/index.md

 ---
 title: A deep dive into Amazon ECS cost management
 description: >-
-  How do you track container resource usage back to it's impact on your AWS bill?
-Watch a demo of how to use ECS resource tags and the AWS Cost and Usage billing report
+  How to track container resource usage back to your AWS bill?
+Learn how to use ECS resource tags and AWS Cost and Usage billing report
 filterDimensions:
   - key: type
     value: video